 Scope: For a career of meritorious achievement in electrical science, electrical engineering, or the electrical arts

-Prize: The award consists of a gold medal, a small gold replica, a certificate, and honorarium.
+Prize: The award consists of a gold medal, a bronze replica, a certificate, and honorarium.

 Basis for Judging: In the evaluation process, the following criteria are considered: leadership, individual contributions, originality, breadth, patents/publications, other achievements, honors, duration of dominance, and quality of nomination.

 Nomination deadline: 1 July